 It was the art historian Kenneth Clark who claimed there is a difference.
 A naked human body is exposed, vulnerable, embarrassing, he wrote in his 1956 book The Nude.
 “The word ‘nude’, on the other hand, carries, in educated usage, no uncomfortable overtone.
 The vague image it projects into the mind is not of a huddled and defenceless body, but of a balanced, prosperous and confident body … ” (Jones, J.The Guardian 2006)

-So no matter what terminology you use someone will always claim that your fine art nude is porn or maybe vice versa. what is more important is your ideas, your themes and does the work satisfy you.
+No matter what terminology you use someone will always claim that your fine art nude is porn or maybe vice versa.
+What is more important is your ideas, your themes and does the work satisfy you.

 Creative Nude Photography shows you how to go beyond the norms of conventional glamour.
 The book contains sections on the concept, but is it art plus practical advice on finding models and camera techniques.
 The final section shows examples of creative nude projects